leocengia/SCI-repo/README.md

 > details, please contact the
 > property.

+**Agent-normalized template text**

+The City Tax amount listed above may increase during popular local events such as the Langkawi International Maritime & Aerospace (LIMA), Le Tour De Langkawi, Ironman and Oceanman Malaysia.
+For more details, please contact the property.

 **Important information**

 Used to support the city tax amount loaded in
 Partner Central.
 Add for every property in
 Langkawi, MYS.
 Do not add for other locations.

+<a id="template-040"></a>

 #### Template 40: Credit card fee required for specific card types (192)